I often receive emails that go something like this:

 “Henri, I’m confused about my direction in life.
 I don’t know where to start.”

 If there’s anything I’ve noticed in my life, it’s that confusion is a given, especially if you rely heavily on thoughts to navigate life.

 The good news is that confusion is normal.

 The bad news is that our mind’s want to get rid of the confusion, which only makes it worse.

 There’s nothing you have to do about being confused.
 Simply let it be, and let it unravel itself.

-As always, below is a short video that complements this article.
+Below is a short video that splendidly complements this article.

 If you want to dive deeper into this topic, watch the video before you read the rest of this article.